ariga/atlas/doc/md/guides/migration-tools/goose-import.md

 No migration files to execute
 ```

 That's better!
-Next, let's verify that Atlas is aware at what migrations
+Next, let's verify that Atlas is aware of what migrations
 were already applied using the `migrate status` command:

 ```text